 This Working Group discusses current research ongoing and initiating in the Access to Justice community.
 Participants are encouraged to share research undertaken and outcomes.
 Members of this Working Group are typically involved in research efforts or seek to understand outcomes for program development and information.
-Find summary of call topics here.

-Co-Chairs: Deborah Hughes (MI), Sheri Lankheet (MI)
+Co-Chairs: Melanie Snider (CA), Deborah Hughes (MI), Sheri Lankheet (MI)

 This Group explores the developments, changes, challenges and opportunities that entities encounter in providing services to people representing themselves.
 Once self-help services are established and mature, such issues as funding, staffing, political climate, growing and changing needs of the populations helped, triage, case management, and technological tools shape and influence the way services continue to function.
 This Group provides: a forum for meaningful and informed discussion for individuals grappling with these issues; the sharing of best practices and problem solving in dealing with changes and challenges; and, the opportunity to collaborate on the development and distribution of resource materials.
 Members of this Working Group typically consist of self-help professionals and those responsible for implementing self-help programs and services.

 Co-Chairs: Angela Tripp (MI) and Joyce Raby (FL) (sub-listserv membership limited to those working on triage projects)

 This Working Group explores triage systems and program design for legal services and court operations with a goal of efficient and effective client service.
 Members of this working group typically are responsible for triage system design, program management and business process development or serve in a leadership and/or technology role in their organization.